Start and finish points: Nairobi, Kenya to Johannesburg, South Africa

 Anyone wishing to extend their stay for a few days to explore Johannesburg and the surrounding areas should contact Amanzi Travel for advice on accommodation and activities.

-Please note that this itinerary should be used as a guide only and may vary from day to day depending on road and weather conditions.
-All local payments are subject to change with prior notice.
+Please note that this itinerary should be used as a guide only and may vary from day to day depending on road and weather conditions, political situations and group decisions.
+All prices and local payments are subject to change with prior notice.
 Due to Tourism Laws in some of the countries visited there may be a truck and crew change during the trip.

 Tanzania - Take a Gap Year or Holiday to Help Communities Grow